rufuspollock/rufuspollock.com/content/post/tetlock-2015-superforecasting-the-art-and-science-of-prediction.md

 ---
-title: Notes on Tetlock and Gardner's Superforecasting
+title: Notes on Tetlock and Gardner's Superforecasting - The Art of Science and Prediction
 book: Superforecasting - The Art of Science and Prediction
-slug: tetlock-gardner-2015-superforecasting
+slug: tetlock-gardner-2015-superforecasting-the-art-and-science-of-prediction
 date: 2017-12-10
 published: 2015
 ---

-{{<toc>}}

 Good book.
-A bit too journalisty for me at points but a very good academic, balanced tone from Gardner and Tetlock.
+A bit too journalisty for me at points but overall a very good balance of academic and popular.
 As is often the case, you could probably distill the majority of it down to ten pages (plus appendix on psychology).
-At the same time, the authors very skillfully illustrate the ideas with stories, walk through complex ideas and retain a balanced tone.
+At the same time, the authors very skillfully walk through complex ideas, skilfully illustrate the ideas with anecdotes and stories and retain the nuance of the underlying subject matter.

-The most valuable part of the book for Art / Earth / Tech is its concrete analytical insights into open-mindedness and good judgment, especially on the psychology/being side (as opposed to, say, numeracy—though even numeracy is interpreted into its probabilistic and then  psychological aspects—see below re. “fate questionnaire”).
+The most valuable part of the book for me and [Life Itself](http://lifeitself.us/) is its concrete analytical insights into open-mindedness and good judgment, especially on the psychology/being side (as opposed to, say, numeracy—though even numeracy is interpreted into its probabilistic and then  psychological aspects—see below re. “fate questionnaire”).

+{{<toc>}}

 ## Key takeaways